Mining Large Independent Sets on Massive Graphs: Preliminaries

-For a graph $G$, an \emph{independent set} of $G$ is a vertex subset $I \subseteq V(G)$ such that any pair of vertices in $I$ are not adjacent in $G$, i.e., $N_G(I)\cap I=\emptyset$.
-An independent set $I$ of $G$ is \emph{maximal} (resp. maximum) if there does not exist any independent set $I'$ of $G$ such that $I\subset I'$ (resp. $|I|< |I'|$).
-The MIS problem aims to find a maximum independent set of a given graph.
-The cardinality of an MIS of a graph $G$ is called the \emph{independent number} of $G$, denoted by $\alpha(G)$.
-Although the maximum independent set of a graph $G$ is not unique, to determine $\alpha(G)$ exactly or approximately with guaranteed accuracy is still very difficult.
-This motivates our study on the MIS problem.
+An \emph{independent set} of a graph \( G \) is a subset of vertices \( I \subseteq V(G) \) such that no two vertices in \( I \) are adjacent in \( G \).
+An independent set \( I \) is termed \emph{maximum} if there is no independent set \( I' \) such that $|I|< |I'|$.
+The Maximum Independent Set (MIS) problem seeks to identify an MIS within a given graph.
+The size of an MIS in \( G \) is referred to as the \emph{independent number} of $G$, denoted by \( \alpha(G) \).
+While a graph \( G \) may contain multiple MISs, accurately determining \( \alpha(G) \), whether exactly or approximately, is a challenging endeavor.
+This complexity underlines the importance of our research into the MIS problem.
+We aim to design an efficient heuristic algorithm to find a high-quality independent set of a graph.